 Patients are the fastest growing payers across the country, and this growth trend in patient responsibility has affected rural healthcare providers the most.
 To prepare your health system to embrace this new healthcare reality everyone must align and think in terms of your patients as individual consumers who are paying for their personal health care.

 Trying to collect from patients on now what amounts to 25% of all healthcare revenue presents a growing challenge.
-Providers are constantly asked to explain the mechanics of their patient’s insurance plans, and with so many different plans, the complexity of deductibles, coinsurance, pre-authorizations, and in-network and out of network roadblocks, it’s increasingly difficult for you to not only keep up, but to collect.
-It definitely requires a customer-service oriented skill set in your patient pay staff, and more than that, it takes a thoughtful and tactful mindset to engage with patients who are struggling to understand what they owe and why they owe it.
+Providers are constantly asked to explain the mechanics of their patient’s insurance plans, and with so many different plans, the complexity of deductibles, coinsurance, pre-authorizations, and in-network and out-of-network roadblocks, it’s increasingly difficult for you to not only keep up but to collect.
+It definitely requires a customer-service-oriented skillset in your patient pay staff, and more than that, it takes a thoughtful and tactful mindset to engage with patients who are struggling to understand what they owe and why they owe it.

 It is okay to admit that the gap between understanding this problem and actually doing something about it, might be too great for you to do on your own.

 Healthcare affordability remains the top concern for Americans.
 Self-pay patients, and those with high-deductible health plans, may truly want to pay their medical bills, but most are unable to afford the entire bill at once.
 The May 2018 Federal Reserve report, shows that 40% of adults if faced with an unexpected expense of $400 would not be able to pay for it.
-There have been several instances of people refusing necessary medical care, denying calls to 911, or putting off recommended medical tests because of the cost.
-Not only is this detrimental to why doctors and hospitals exist, but it also effects your bottom line.
+There have been several instances of people refusing necessary medical care, defying calls to 911, or putting off recommended medical tests because of the cost.
+Not only is this detrimental to why doctors and hospitals exist, but it also affects your bottom line.